American Football Bond Nederland: American Football League Nederland (AFLN)

 In 1997, four teams from the NAFF broke away and formed their own organization and league under the name American Football League Nederland (AFLN).
 The AFLN ran from 1998 until the creation of the AFBN in 2001, with the Rotterdam Trojans winning the first AFLN championship.

 American Football Bond Nederland (AFBN)

 After 1998, the sport began to grow again with more teams springing up in the Netherlands.
 In 2001 the NAFF and AFLN organizations agreed to merge under the name American Football Bond Nederland (AFBN).
 This made it possible to organize different levels of play and three divisions were created.
 In 2005 this was reduced to the current format of two divisions with a third developmental tier.

 The winners of the Premier League (Eredivisie) championship (the Tulip Bowl) are the official national champions of the Netherlands.

 Premier League

-In 2021, the AFBN Premier League (Eredivisie) has eight teams split into two pools:
+In 2024, the AFBN Premier League (Eredivisie) has 5 teams: